The whole system

 Note that in this example the inlet into the sump discharges to the bottom of the sump and the outlet discharges from near the top of the sump.
 The outlet from the vermifilter also discharges to the bottom of the sump.
 This ensures all of the wastewater is treated before it exits the sump.

-As more wastewater enters the sump, displacement drives an equal amount to exit the sump.
+As more wastewater enters the sump, displacement drives an equal volume to exit the sump.

-The red arrow shows the equilibrium water level.
-This level is set by the inlet to the pump-out tank (see below).
-The water level in the sump should provide for some surge capacity (the cavity above the water).
+The red arrow again shows the equilibrium water level.
+This level is set by the level of the inlet to the pump-out tank (see below).
+Note also that the water level in the sump should provide for some surge capacity (the cavity above the water).

 Learn more about constructing secondary treatment vermifilters »